 Due to circumstances, Stephen Hawking’s cranial bone shape changed in a direction which made it harder for him to thrive.

-Holistic dentistry interventions can activate factors in the body which epigenetically result in a different outcome — one in which the cranial bones grow and develop in a direction and shape which makes the patient thrive and improve in their health.
+Holistic dentistry interventions can activate factors in the body which epigenetically result in a different outcome — one in which the cranial bones grow and develop in a direction and shape which allows the patient to thrive and improve in their health.

 Let’s take a look at an example – notice the growth that has been achieved in the female adult maxilla (palate) in the pictures below.